-I could see in Sonia’s proud eyes that, despite all the tourists visiting La Boqueria everyday, this market is entwined with the history of the city and the daily lives of the locals.
+Despite all the tourists visiting La Boqueria everyday, this market is entwined with the history of the city and the daily lives of the locals.

 Moreover, most of the salesmen working at today’s La Boqueria are from the same families that have worked in this market for many generations; which makes it kind of special, as I believe that the power of a market is in its people.

-Sonia’s tour was very interesting: she picked out different products at the very core of Spanish cuisine, together with some insider tips on how to cook them.
 The most curious thing I saw on display in La Boqueria’s stands is percebe (goose barnacles), which are usually found attached to logs and rocks.
 With a shape similar to a finger, or –better- a claw, this sea food is very expensive, especially during the Christmas season.

 That weekend, the whole market was all tricked out with Carnival decorations.
 Carnival is kind of a big deal in Spain and here at La Boqueria no one wanted to back down on the festive mood.

-The tour ended at El quim de la Boqueria, a tiny kiosk surprisingly encompassing seven waiters who were proudly wearing a military costume for the occasion.
+Eventually, we sat down at El quim de la Boqueria, a tiny kiosk surprisingly encompassing seven waiters who were proudly wearing a military costume for the occasion.

 Here we tried different kinds of tapas, such as chorizo, patatas bravas (potatoes with a spicy tomato sauce) and the ubiquitous croquettes: delicious!